quarkusio/quarkus/CONTRIBUTING.md

 The default build does not create native images, which is quite time consuming.

+Note that the full build with all tests is quite slow, you will usually want to build with ``-DskipTests`.
+This will also skip creation of the integration-test runner jars.
+If you want to skip tests but still create the runners you can set `-DskipTests -Dquarkus.build.skip=fase`

 You can build and test native images in the integration tests supporting it by using `./mvnw install -Dnative`.

 By default the build will use the native image server.
 This speeds up the build, but can cause problems due to the cache